hive/benchmark/CONTRIBUTING.md

 ## General

  * Every effort should be made to ensure that a package has no dependancies.
+ * Code style should pass the Code Sniffer rules located at `build/phpcs.xml`
+ * Code should pass the phpMD rules  : `codesize,controversial,design,naming,unusedcode`
+ * Code style should pass the phpcpd standard rules

 ## Documentation
  * Code should be clean enough to not need comments